 Rule Name Commencement Date Amending Rule Date of Final Determination Details 21 October 2021 (Schedule 2) 31 March 2022 (Schedule 3) to the grid.
 This also means that existing planning and investment requirements, incentive schemes and regulatory controls on network expenditure will apply to export services As a means to provide transparency on a DNSP's approach to the integration of DER, and ensure relevant information is given to network users about opportunities for export services, the final rules require DNSPs to include certain information in relation to DER in their regulatory proposals.
 DNSPs will be prevented from offering a static zero export limit to small customers seeking to connect DER to the network, unless the customer requests this, or an exception in the AER's connection charge guidelines applies.
 Enabling new network tariff options that reward customers: The final rules allow DNSPs to develop pricing options for export services (which would be part of the regulatory determination process and require approval from the AER), and also clarify that tariffs can be used to incentivise the efficient operation of the network through reward pricing, which will apply to both consumption and export services.
 The use of these price signals is intended to promote the efficient use of, and investment in, export services and smooth demand for these services.
 Given the significant policy change that allowing DNSPs to develop export pricing options represents, the final rules also introduce customer safeguards and other measures to assist with the phase-in of export pricing.
-These measures include: a requirement that DNSPs from assigning existing DER customers to an export tariff which allows retail customers to export and their regulatory proposals to the AER; a requirement that DNSPs include a basic export level for each proposed export tariff, which allows retail customers to export and their measures to a 10-year period; and increasing the individual and cumulative materiality threshold (from 0.5% to 1% and from 1% to 5% of annual revenue, respectively) un
+These measures include: a requirement that DNSPs develop an export tariff transition strategy as part of their regulatory proposals to the AER; a prohibition on DNSPs from assigning existing DER customers to an export tariff, which allows retail customers to export level for each proposed export tariff, which allows retail customers to export to the grid without charge up to that level for a 10-year period; and increasing the individual and cumulative materiality threshold (from 0.5% to 1% and from 1% to 5% of annual revenue, respectively) under which DNSPs can